A lot of people don’t realise how much of the best beach gear they have in their cupboard is useful when camping.

 If you’re going to buy a beach towel, we suggest paying close attention to measurements, and choosing a bigger towel.
 You can stretch out on it comfortably, or even use it as a makeshift picnic rug.

-And if you’re planning an extended trip, it might even be worth getting each member of the crew a second beach towel - when one towel is drying off, you’ve got a spare one ready to go!
+And if you’re planning an extended trip, it might even be worth getting each member of the crew a second beach towel and a matador droplet wet bag - when one towel is drying off, you’ve got a spare one ready to go!

 Can I bring a tent to the beach?